-There was 3 of them, actually was is inappropriate as they are still alive as far as I know; was being past tense, are is the appropriate word.
-They are within a year and a half of each other in age and that spands 3 separate years.
+There was 3 of them, actually was is inappropriate as they are still alive as far as I know; was being past tense, is being the appropriate word.
+They are within a year and a half of each other in age and that spans 3 separate years.

 They’ve spent a good part of their lives in Southwest Idaho, more specifically Elmore and Owyhee counties

 Collectively as well as individually their careers cover a lot of territory.
 What they have in common includes beautiful women, families, cattle, specifically range cows and riding and roping.
 Two of them are still dragging calves to the branding fire each spring.
 The 3rd one is too stove up to straddle a horse anymore but not too stove up to drop a Cape Buffalo that has became a nuisance for the locals somewhere in South Africa.

 COWBOYS.
 What does it entail to be a Cowboy, or to be called a Cowboy?

 Is it a title?
 Something like, Lord Barron De Marquis De Owyhee County; dang, that sounds kinda impressive.

 I will let you decide what qualifies one to bear the title of COWBOY.

 These 3 ain’t exactly youngsters anymore, a good guess would put them in their early seventies.
 They all still call Southwest Idaho home.